Risks and causes of liver cancer

 Liver cancer risks and causes

-Primary liver cancer is quite rare in the UK.
+Primary liver cancer is quite rare in the UK, but it is increasing.
 It is more common in men than in women.
 Our risk of liver cancer gets higher as we get older.

 Anything that increases your risk of getting a disease is a risk factor.
-Risk factors for a type of liver cancer called hepatocellular carcinoma (HCC) in people living in the UK include
+The most common type of primary liver cancer is hepatocellular carcinoma (HCC).
+Risk factors for HCC in people living in the UK include

 - Scarring of the liver due to previous damage (cirrhosis)